mulhollen/array-methods-favorite-music/README.md

 - Output horizontally exactly as the data was added, inverted, separated by |.

 - Each output area should be separated by a headline tag.

-Bonus
-Handle both upper and lowercase inputs.
-The way this is accomplished is up to you.
-Additional array methods may have to be employed to complete this bonus item.